 If there are indexes on the table, the database must make sure the

 new entry is also found via these indexes.
 For this reason it has to add

 the new entry to each and every index on that table.
 The number of indexes

 is therefore a multiplier for the cost of an

 Moreover, adding an entry to an index is much more expensive than inserting one into a heap structure because the database has to keep the index order and tree balance.
 That means the new entry cannot be written to any block—it belongs to a specific leaf node.
 Although the database uses the index tree itself to find the correct leaf node, it still has to read a few index blocks for the tree traversal.

 Once the correct leaf node has been identified, the database confirms that there is enough free space left in this node.
 If not, the database splits the leaf node and distributes the entries between the old and a new node.
 This process also affects the reference in the corresponding branch node as that must be duplicated as well.
 Needless to say, the branch node can run out of space as well so it might have to be split too.
 In the worst case, the database has to split all nodes up to the root node.
 This is the only case in which the tree gains an additional layer and grows in depth.

-Figure 8.1.
-Insert Performance by Number of Indexes
+Figure 8.1 Insert Performance by Number of Indexes